1956 Sugar Bowl

 The 1956 Sugar Bowl featured the 7th ranked Georgia Tech Yellow Jackets, and the 11th ranked Pittsburgh Panthers.
 The game was played on January 2, since New Year's Day was a Sunday.
 Much controversy preceded the 1956 Sugar Bowl.
 Segregationists and Georgia governor Marvin Griffin used all his political power in an attempt to keep Pitt fullback/linebacker Bobby Grier from playing because he was black.
-But ultimately, Bobby Grier played making this the first integrated Sugar Bowl and is the first integrated bowl game in the Deep South.
+Georgia Tech president Blake R. Van Leer resisted the governor’s pressure, insisting the Institute honor its commitment to the game.
+Ultimately, Bobby Grier played, making it the first integrated Sugar Bowl as well as becoming the first integrated bowl game in the Deep South.

 Background

 This game occurred during segregation battles in the south, including Brown v.
 Board of Education (1954) and the murder of Emmett Till (1955).
 The Sugar Bowl had been racially segregated since its first inception in 1935.
 No black players had ever taken the field in it.
 There were even different sections of the stadium set aside for black and white attendees.
 In the past, most Southern colleges (including Georgia Tech) were all-white and had an unofficial "gentleman's agreement" with integrated Northern schools in which the teams would only play against each other if the African American players on the team were benched for the game.
 By the 1950s, this agreement was starting to break down, with some Northern schools refusing to honor it and some Southern schools agreeing to play against integrated teams so long as the game took place in the North.
 Many Southern schools responded to this shift by simply refusing to play Northern schools at all, resulting in a significant decline in inter-sectional gameplay.
 The Bowl games, most of which took place in the South, became a focal point of contention.
 The Cotton Bowl in Dallas held its first integrated game in 1948, and the Sun Bowl in El Paso held one in 1950.
-But up to 1956, most Southern games still remained strictly segregated.
+But up to 1956, most Southern games remained strictly segregated.